 I’m an experimental particle physicist working at the intersection of fundamental science and modern data analysis.
 From early curiosity to full-time collider research, my path has taken me from Göttingen to Geneva — and now to CERN as a Postdoctoral Fellow with Harvard University.
+During this journey, I have been motivated by a fascination with the building blocks of matter and by the challenge of developing new methods to study them.

 Collaboration, Communication, and Mentoring